NigelWGMajor/vscode-format-tools/src/NixNotes.md

 To install in another instance:

-Install the vsix from the extensions tab, menu ite, "install from vsix"
+Install the vsix from the extensions tab, menu item, "install from vsix"

 To debug right here: